kevinalejo20/WD-SEATWORK-2/README.md

 - 🎯 5 fullscreen hero pages with animated GIF backgrounds
 - 🧭 Fixed sidebar menu for navigation
 - 🔁 "Next" buttons to cycle through each section
-- 📌 Topbar appears only on select pages (like About Us and Portfolio)
+- 📌 Topbar appears only on select pages
 - 🔗 Brand descriptions with links to official websites

 ---